AliatiSoftware/nominatim_location_picker/README.md

 Want to contribute?
 Great!

-Code sharing makes the world a better place <3
+Sharing code makes the world a better place <3